Alexander Migala

 Research

-I currently work under Professor Aobo Li at UCSD Rare Labs.
-We investigate applications of machine learning for use in the KamLAND-Zen experiment.
-I previously worked under Professor Kate Scholberg at Duke University, where we studied the Neutrino Mass Hierarchy Problem.
+My current research interest is in quantum gravity and cosmology.
+Previously, I was investigating applications of machine learning for use in the KamLAND-Zen experiment under Professor Aobo Li.
+In my undergraduate research, I worked under Professor Kate Scholberg at Duke University where we studied the Neutrino Mass Hierarchy Problem.

 Migala, A., Ku, E., Li, Z., & Li, A. (2024).
 Real-time Position Reconstruction for the KamLAND-Zen Experiment using Hardware-AI Co-design. https://arxiv.org/abs/2410.02991.
 Accepted at the NeurIPS Machine Learning and the Physical Sciences Workshop